X-Frame-Options: DENY vs SAMEORIGIN Explained (Plus 6 Other Headers to Set)

 frame-ancestors 'none';

-form-action 'self'Key rules: avoid 'unsafe-inline' for script-src— use nonces ('nonce-abc123') instead.
-Set object-src 'none' to kill plugin-based attacks.
-Use report-uri or report-to to get violation reports in production without blocking anything (Content-Security-Policy-Report-Only).
+Avoid 'unsafe-inline' for script-src.
+Use nonces ('nonce-abc123') instead.
+Set object-src 'none' to block plugin-based attacks.
+Use Content-Security-Policy-Report-Only with a report-uri to get violation reports in production before enforcing the policy.
 Full reference: MDN: CSP.

 Strict-Transport-Security (HSTS)

 HSTS tells the browser to never load your site over HTTP.
-After seeing the header once, the browser automatically upgrades every request to HTTPS — no server-side redirect needed for subsequent visits.
+After the browser sees this header once, it automatically upgrades every request to HTTPS, with no server-side redirect needed for subsequent visits.

 X-Content-Type-Options

-Browsers sometimes guess the MIME type of a response by inspecting its content (MIME sniffing).
-An attacker can upload a file with a .jpg extension that contains JavaScript.
+Browsers sometimes guess the MIME type of a response by looking at its content, a behavior called MIME sniffing.
+An attacker can upload a file with a .jpg extension containing JavaScript.
 Without this header, the browser might execute it.

 Referrer-Policy

-By default, browsers send the full URL in the Referer header when navigating to another page.
-If your URLs contain tokens, session IDs, or personally identifiable information, those leak to every external service you link to.
+By default, browsers send the full URL in the Referer header when a user navigates to another page.
+If your URLs contain tokens, session IDs, or any personally identifiable data, those values leak to every external service you link to.

 Permissions-Policy

-Controls access to browser features like camera, microphone, geolocation, and payment.
+Permissions-Policy controls which browser features your page can access: camera, microphone, geolocation, payment, and more.
 If your site does not use a feature, disable it.
-This way, even if malicious code runs on your page, it cannot access the hardware.
+Even if malicious code runs on your page, it cannot access hardware you have locked down.

 Cross-Origin-Opener-Policy (COOP)

-When your site opens a popup or is opened by another site via window.open, the opener retains a reference to the opened window (and vice versa).
-An attacker can use this to navigate the opener to a phishing page.
-COOP severs this reference.
+When your page opens a popup, or another site opens your page via window.open(), the opener keeps a reference to the opened window.
+An attacker can exploit that reference to redirect the opener to a phishing page.
+The cross origin opener policy header severs that connection.

 Full Example Configurations